CartoDB/carto-vl/docs/guides/03-style-with-expressions.md

 ## Style with Expressions

 CARTO VL styling is based on the concept of visualizations.
-A visualization is a set of styling properties and variables that are assigned expressions.
+A [visualization](/developers/carto-vl/reference/#cartoviz) is a set of styling properties and variables that are assigned [expressions](/developers/carto-vl/reference/#cartoexpressions).
 Visualizations allow you to control everything from the color of features to the available properties in interactivity events.

 ### Styling properties

 Visualizations have a fixed set of styling properties like `color` or `width` that adapt automatically to the geometry type.

-Select between the different geometry types in the map below to see how these styling properties work:
+Select between the different geometry types in the map below to see how these styling properties work.

 <div class="example-map">
     <iframe